What Can You Do With a Master’s in Social Work?

 Crisis Intervention

 Social workers routinely come into contact with clients or patients during some of the most difficult times of their lives.
 Crises emerge from issues such as major change in a person’s life or health, tensions with family members or financial struggles.
 Social work professionals should have the awareness to identify when an event goes beyond normal stresses and take steps to defuse the situation, directing the individual through coping techniques and recommending resources for proactively managing emotionally overwhelming events in the future.
-Over time, clients can gain the resilience to work through crises by cultivating a deeper understanding of themselves and their connections with others.

 Mental Health Assessment

 A social services career frequently involves helping people who live with mental illness, including both longstanding conditions and the challenges caused by new situations like a recently diagnosed medical problem.
 It’s important for professionals to familiarize themselves with theories of human behavior and know how to classify different types of mental illness, such as substance abuse, states of anxiety, personality disorders, dementia and schizophrenia.
-That understanding allows social workers to evaluate each client’s mental health status based on factors like physical appearance, speech patterns, emotional state and thought processes when making recommendations.
+That understanding allows social workers to evaluate each client’s mental health status based on factors like physical appearance, speech patterns, emotional state and thought processes.

 Empathy